fps/nqms/README.md

 # NQMS - The Not Quite Modular Synth

 This program is a simple LADSPA host designed to be usable from the commandline without a graphical user interface.
 It sports a simple readline based interface for loading and connecting plugins.
-The task of providing the dataflow is realized by using jack ports and connections..

-All plugins export all their ports via jack ports which allows patching from the outside if required.

 There is a very simple input language used to define patches.
 After loading modules every parameter is indexed in numerical form (see the list command below).